 The accompanying consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("U.S. GAAP").
 Throughout the notes to the consolidated financial statements, amounts in tables are in thousands of dollars, except for share and per share data or as otherwise designated.
 The Company's fiscal year end is May 31.
-These financial statements include consideration of subsequent events through the date the financial statements were available for issuance.
+These financial statements were available for issuance.
 All intercompany transactions and balances have been eliminated in consolidation.